dlarsen5/VolatilityDecomposition/README.md

 ![Example](https://github.com/dlarsen5/VolatilityDecomposition/raw/master/img/Example%20Usage.png?raw=true)

-If you have a CSV file of minute prices for a company, then just use the DailyVolDecomposition.py script and change the path variable to point to the CSV file.
+If you have a CSV file of minute prices for a company, then just use the DailyVolDecomposition.py script and change the path variable to point to your CSV file.
 The script will decompose volatility for an arbitrary amount of days but make sure your CSV file is in the style of the supplied minute data CSV files with the same column headers.

 ### Prerequisites